tensorpack/tensorpack/docs/tutorial/dataflow.md

 ### Run the DataFlow

 When training with tensorpack, typically it is the `InputSource` interface that runs the DataFlow.

-However, DataFlow can be used without other tensorpack components.
-To run a DataFlow by yourself, call `reset_state()` first to initialize it, and then use the generator however you like:
+When using DataFlow alone without other tensorpack components, you need to call `reset_state()` first to initialize it, and then use the generator however you like:

 ```python